-- it is easy to understand and conveys the wishes of the user
+- it is easy to understand and conveys the user’s wishes and benefits,

-- it is quickly created and facilitates the estimation of the effort required for its realisation
+- it is quickly created and facilitates the estimation of the effort required to realise it, and

-As a concept, the User Story goes back to Extreme Programming (XP) – and not to the Scrum Guide as is often assumed.
-Extreme Programming is an agile development model developed between 1995 and 2000 in a Chrysler project by Kent Beck, Ward Cunningham and Ron Jeffries.
+As a concept, the User Story goes back to Extreme Programming (XP) – and not, as often assumed, to the Scrum Guide.
+Extreme Programming is an agile development model that was developed in the mid-1990s in a project at Chrysler by Kent Beck, Ward Cunningham and Ron Jeffries.1

 As a (role) I want (goal) so that (benefit).

-- As a movie fan, I would like to be informed about new movies in order to know which movies will be shown next.
+- As a film lover, I would like to be informed about new films so that I know which films will be shown next in the cinema.

-- As a movie fan, I would like to receive a newsletter once a week to know which movies will be shown next.
+- As a film lover, I would like to receive a newsletter once a week to know which films are showing next in the cinema.

-- As a movie fan, I would like to be informed once a week by email about new science fiction movies running in the Colosseum cinema, in order to be able to book tickets online for this cinema.
+- As a film lover, I would like to be informed once a week by e-mail about new science fiction films playing at the Colosseum cinema in Berlin, so that I can book tickets online for corresponding films in this cinema.

 Alternative User Story Setting Templates